 This document describes the process for managing institutional documents, which include policies and procedures, at Lawrence Berkeley National Laboratory (LBNL).
 It flows from the Laboratory's policy on document management, and provides a systematic approach to ensuring that LBNL staff has access to current, reliable, and concise information, so that work can be performed in a safe, efficient, and compliant manner.

 2. Applicability

-This process applies to people who write, review, approve, maintain, and store institutional documents, and to people who have responsibility for creating and managing business systems that support the maintenance, storage and retrieval of institutional documents.
+This process applies to people who develop, write, review, approve, and maintain institutional documents.

 2.1 Exceptions